 |“You’re late with dinner or playtime.”||A low, baritone meow that almost sounds like the cat is grumbling.
 You’ll hear this if you’re late with the dinner.|

 |“Ouch”||A short, shrill, ear-piercing meow.
 It means your cat is in pain.|

-Cats have mastered around 17 different meow sounds.
-They are all variations on this core sextet of translations.
+Cats have around 17 different meow sounds, which are variations on this core sextet of translations.

 Should I Meow At My Cat?

-If you want to hear your cat’s meow, by all means, do so.
-Your cat will likely meow back at you.
-This is because the cat welcomes your efforts.
-It will feel listened to and enjoy your attempts to communicate.
+If you want to hear your cat’s meow, you can do so.
+Your cat will likely meow back at you because it feels listened to and appreciates your communication attempts.

-Also, cats are born imitators.
-Your cat will return a meow because it is replicating a noise that you have made.
-The feline meow is believed to have originated as a response to a human infant’s cry.
-Cats learned that this sound gained immediate attention.
+Also, cats are born imitators, so they’ll return a meow because it’s replicating a sound that you’ve made.
+The feline meow is believed to have originated as a response to a human infant’s cry, and cats learned that this sound got them immediate attention.

-Eventually, the novelty of meows will subside.
-The cat is not meowing at you because it wants to chat.
-It wants to be fed, groomed, petted, or played with.
-If these needs remain unmet, your cat will grow impatient.
-Verbal communication will change or cease entirely.
+Your cat’s meowing at you because it wants to be fed, groomed, petted, or played with.
+If these needs remain unmet, your cat will grow impatient, and its verbal communication will change or cease entirely.

 Do Cats Understand Human Meows?

-Your cat will certainly understand that you are communicating with it.
-We must remember that cats do not communicate with each other this way.
+Your cat will understand that you’re communicating with it, but cats don’t communicate with each other through a series of meows.
 As a result, your cat is unlikely to enter into a prolonged dialog.